foxyproxy/browser-extension/README.md

   <dt>browsingData</dt>
   <dd>Used for "Delete Browsing Data" button to delete cookies, indexedDB, and localStorage, only if requested by the user</dd>
   <dt>privacy</dt>
-  <dd>Used for "Limit WebRTC" button to toggle `browser.privacy.network.webRTCIPHandlingPolicy`, only if requested by the user</dd>
+  <dd>Used for "Limit WebRTC" button to toggle <code>browser.privacy.network.webRTCIPHandlingPolicy</code>, only if requested by the user</dd>
 </dl>

 ### Remote Code